sunshine69/jenkins-docker-deploy/scripts/README.md

 What is it?
 ==========

+UPDATE 5/11/2019

+The vpn container is moved to a standalone repo, thus scripts now is empty

 Scripts in this folder are run at Jenkins physical node to setup some long running services.
 Currently it is several vpn container which is used in other jenkins container (build/deploy...) to get the network out to reach restricted